Showcase by Hudson Valley Artisans Guild opens on Second Saturday

 The latest exhibit at the Lofts at Beacon Galley will feature works by the Hudson Valley Artisans Guild.
 A showcase and sale, it includes fine arts by Peggy Farrington and Scott Garrity, pottery by Marguerite Cotter, photography by Joe Turner and Bill Bogle, fine jewelry by Judy Bakely, Carol Foley and Lorraine LeClair, quilted works by Patricia Healey, woodwork by Peter Hammerling and home décor by Judith Subrize.

 One goal, besides showcasing the work of local artists, is to raise funds for an award for a Beacon High School student whose artwork will be shown at the next high school show, in January/February.
 This is important to both Beacon Lofts and the guild, since a main objective of the guild is to support young artists and promote art education in schools.

 Beacon Lofts Gallery participates in Second Saturday but has found that, as they are off the beaten Main Street track, they are more successful at attracting visitors when they hold afternoon receptions, so people can start with them and then continue onto the main drag.

 The artists’ reception for the new exhibit takes place from 1 to 5 p.m. on Saturday, Nov.
 8. The exhibit runs through Dec.
 28. Beacon Lofts Gallery is located within a building management office, and open Monday through Friday from 9 a.m. to 6 p.m., Saturday from 9 a.m. to 4 p.m. and Sunday from 11 a.m. to 3 p.m.

-For more information visit loftsatbeacon.com or phone Nicole Corneyea at 845-202-7211.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+For more information visit loftsatbeacon.com or phone Nicole Corneyea at 845-202-7211.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.